The holidays generate a lot of waste. Below are some tips to help you reuse and recycle what you don't need.

 Poinsettias & Holiday Plants

 - Poinsettia and other holiday plants should be composted in the leaf pile.
-Pots and foil wrapping can be recycled.
-Plastic wrapping should be disposed of as trash.
+Pots, foil wrapping, and plastic wrapping should be disposed of as trash.

 - Styrofoam block should be placed in yellow bags and disposed of as trash.